 That's a count from zero to fifteen if we think of it in base ten.
 Thinking a little more about base ten, when you reach the highest digit available (9), then you naturally get a one in the next column for the next value.
 In base ten, 10 means ten, the same as the name of the base; it makes sense, because ten comes after nine.

 In base sixteen, when you reach fifteen with the highest digit available (F), you still get a one in the next column for the next value, but now 10 means sixteen, again the same as the number of the base.
 And again, it makes sense, because sixteen comes after fifteen.
 It's just counting, same as is done in base ten, but simply with sixteen values to count with instead of ten.

-> all number bases work this way.
-In every number base, the digits available go up to, but do not reach, the number of the base, and 10 is always the same value as the name of the base itself.
+All number bases work this way.
+In every number base, the digits available in each column go up to, but do not reach, the number of the base, and 10 is always the same value as the name of the base itself.
 So for base two, 10 equals two; for base eight, 10 equals eight, for base ten, 10 equals ten, for base sixteen, 10 equals sixteen, and so on.

-> Hexadecimal is a very convenient numbering system for working with computers, as two hex digits can represent numbers from zero to two hundred and fifty-five.
+Hexadecimal is a very convenient numbering system for working with computers, as two hex digits can represent numbers from zero to two hundred and fifty-five.
 That range is exactly the range an 8-bit byte of memory can represent.
 Likewise, four hex digits fit perfectly into a 16-bit, two-byte number, eight hex digits fit perfectly into a 32-bit, four-byte number, and so forth.

 As hex specifically relates to iToolBox in the context of graphics colors, two hex digits represent the full range of each of the RGB components in a 24-bit (3-byte) color space.
 Four hex digits represent the full range of each of the RGB components in a 48-bit (6-byte) color space, which is what iToolBox works with.